stanislaw/notes_on_software_engineering/README.md

 them properly.
 In such cases, a tool that does not implement a particular standard but simply solves a practical problem can be more powerful than the entire standard itself.

+Another interesting case arises when standards compete to be adopted by a company.
+If one of the competing standards is simpler, defines a more straightforward schema and concepts, and is well supported by existing tools, it may prevail over the other, more sophisticated standard that would require implementing all its concepts in-house.
+Sometimes a company may adopt a standard unintentionally, simply because there is an existing tool that works.
+In such cases, the standard operates in the background, and the team can keep using the tool without even realizing that there is a formal standard or set of conventions is behind it.

 ## Requirements